mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/centralized-cost-monitoring/index.md

 For more information on cost allocation metrics and how to navigate this view in the Kubecost UI, please see the [Kubecost docs on Kubernetes Cost Allocation][kubecost_cost_allocation].

-To identify clusters in Kubecost, managed clusters are distinguished by a monitoring ID.
+To identify the clusters in Kubecost, use the cluster's monitoring ID.
 The monitoring ID corresponds to the kube-system namespace UID of the cluster.
 To find a cluster's monitoring ID, go to the **Clusters** tab on the Kommander UI in the relevant workspace: